ViswaMithra16/linux/README.md

 5. sudo apt install virt-manager
 6. sudo virt-manager
 7. Install ubuntu 20.4 iso image
-8. Installing CPUID package
-9. Download the CPUID deb package for AMD64 https://packages.ubuntu.com/bionic/admin/cpuid
+8. Download the CPUID deb package for AMD64.
-10. Installed the package and execute install using sudo dpkg -i cpuid_20170122-1.deb
+9. Installed the package and execute install using sudo dpkg -i cpuid_20170122-1.deb
-11. Executed the below command inside VM cpuid -l 0X4fffffff -s exit_number cpuid -l 0X4ffffffe -s exit_number
+10. Executed the below command inside VM cpuid -l 0X4fffffff -s exit_number cpuid -l 0X4ffffffe -s exit_number

+ ## Assignment - 3

+ Viswamithra - %eax=0x4FFFFFFC
+ Sravani - %eax=0x4FFFFFFD

+ The assignment files are committed to path linux/cmpe283/Assignment -3/

+1. Worked on the CPUID leaf node %eax=0x4FFFFFFC and %eax=0x4FFFFFFD.
+2. Modified the code in vmx.c, cpuid.c to get the total time spent in processing and to get the 32 bits of exit processing in ecx and ebx.
+3. Install the nested virtual machine inside the virtual machine
+4. Now execute %eax=0x4FFFFFFC in the eax and this will return the total number of exits.

+Output:
+● Executed the below commands in the inner VM which is inside a VM cpuid -l 0X4ffffffc -s exit_number cpuid -l 0X4ffffffd -s exit_number